badriadhikari/Algorithms-2020fall/homeworks/Homework03.md

 ## Question 8

-Someone has the following as the top-down dynamic programming implementation for calculating nth Fibonacci number.
+Someone has implemented the following as the top-down dynamic programming implementation for calculating nth Fibonacci number.
 Is this correct?
 Discuss.
 ```python
 def fib_top_down(n):
     result = [0] * (n + 1)